Table of Contents

 Bloomington, IL 61705-6613

 U.S. real property interest.
 Generally, the treatment of a regulated investment company (RIC) as a qualified investment entity (QIE) was scheduled to expire at the end of 2011.
 The provision has been extended through 2013.
 The special rules that apply to distributions from a QIE attributable to the gain from the sale or exchange of a U.S. real property interest will continue to apply to any distribution from a RIC in 2013.
 Beginning in 2014 (unless extended by legislation), a RIC will only be treated as a QIE for certain distributions from the RIC that are directly or indirectly attributable to distributions received by the RIC from a REIT.
 See Qualified investment entities under U.S. Real Property Interest.

 Interest-related dividends and short-term capital gain dividends received from mutual funds.
-The exemption from withholding on certain interest-related dividends and short-term capital gain dividends paid by a mutual fund or other regulated investment company was scheduled to expire at the end of 2011.
+The exemption of tax on certain interest-related dividends and short-term capital gain dividends paid by a mutual fund or other regulated investment company was scheduled to expire at the end of 2011.
 These provisions have been extended through 2013.
 The exemption expires for amounts paid in tax years beginning after December 31, 2013 (unless extended by legislation).

 Refunds of certain withholding tax delayed.
 Refund requests for tax withheld and reported on Form 1042-S, Form 8288-A, or Form 8805 may require additional time for processing.
 Allow up to 6 months for these refunds to be issued.